jmcwhirter/infrastructure-immersion-day/README.md

 - [EC2 Auto Scaling](https://us-east-2.console.aws.amazon.com/ec2/autoscaling)

 ## Module 4 - Disaster Recovery

+Review the CloudFormation template, `4-dr.yml`, for this module and try to answer the questions below before getting started.

 __Questions:__
 - What region and availability zone will the resources be created in?